- Services and Products

 View the Blackboard Learn Browser Compatibility List to find an appropriate supported operating system/browser for your computer.
 Please note that other applications you may use, such as Tegrity, may have different supported browsers.

-The Faculty Technical Support Team can be contacted at 314-977-2252.
+Faculty Blackboard Support can be contacted at 314-977-2252.
 Support hours are Monday - Friday, 8:30 a.m. to 5:00 p.m.
 Faculty can also e-mail email@example.com or visit the Faculty Support pages for help with Blackboard Learn.
 This team can also provide individual technical training for Faculty to explain the features and tools in Blackboard Learn.
 Please use the contact information above to submit a request for a training session.

 Students can visit the Tech Services Center website for tutorials and FAQs or contact the Student Service Desk at 314-977-4000, extension 2.

-As with all technology, sometimes you have to apply an upgrade or swap out old hardware.
-The standard planned maintenance windows for the Blackboard Learn system are Wednesday 10 p.m. to Midnight or Saturday 6 a.m. to Noon CDT.
 What this means is that if system maintenance is required, any downtime would be scheduled during one of those two maintenance periods.
 These times were selected based on system usage reporting to identify lower-usage periods.
 The maintenance schedule will then be communicated to the University community via Newslink.

 Occasionally, other systems that the Blackboard Learn system relies on have maintenance occurring outside those times, and we are forced to schedule outside those windows.
 Whenever we have an planned maintenance outage, we try to notify the University community as soon as we possibly can.

-Updated: 1/13/2014 by KRS
+Updated: 5/22/2015 by KRS